lmullen/lincolnmullen.com/content/courses/capitalism.2020/index.md

 Kenneth J. Heineman, *A Catholic New Deal: Religion and Reform in Depression Pittsburgh* (Pennsylvania: Penn State University Press, 1999), 113--142.

+Suggested readings:

+- Heineman, *A Catholic New Deal*

 ### November 9 (Week 11): Retail

 Nicole C. Kirk, *Wanamaker’s Temple: The Business of Religion in an Iconic Department Store* (New York: New York University Press, 2018).

 Bethany Moreton, *To Serve God and Wal-Mart: The Making of Christian Free Enterprise* (Cambridge, MA: Harvard University Press, 2010), 67--86.

+Suggested readings:

+- Moreton, *To Serve God and Wal-Mart*
+- Moore, *Selling God*
+- Leach, *Land of Desire*

 ### November 16 (Week 12): Energy